Dennis Ross: Middle East envoy

-Post–Clinton-era activities
+Post-Clinton-era activities

-After leaving his position as envoy, Ross returned to the Washington Institute for Near East Policy as counselor and Ziegler Distinguished Fellow.
-He became chair of the Jerusalem-based think tank, the Jewish People Policy Planning Institute, funded and founded by the Jewish Agency in 2002.
+After leaving his position as envoy, Ross returned to The Washington Institute for Near East Policy think tank as counselor and Ziegler Distinguished Fellow.
+He became chair of the Jerusalem-based think tank, the Jewish People Policy Planning Institute, funded and founded in 2002 by the Jewish Agency for Israel, the operative branch of the World Zionist Organization (WZO).

-During these years he taught classes at Marquette University, Brandeis University, Harvard University's Harvard Kennedy School, and Georgetown University's Walsh School of Foreign Service, where he served as a Distinguished Professor in the Practice of Diplomacy.
-He also wrote frequently for publications like The Washington Post, The New York Times, The Jerusalem Post, The New Republic, USA Today, and The Wall Street Journal and worked as a foreign affairs analyst for the Fox News channel.
+During these years he taught classes at Marquette University, Brandeis University, Harvard University's Kennedy School, and Georgetown University's Walsh School of Foreign Service, where he served as a Distinguished Professor in the Practice of Diplomacy.
+He also wrote frequently for publications such as The Washington Post, The New York Times, The Jerusalem Post, The New Republic, USA Today, and The Wall Street Journal and worked as a foreign affairs analyst for the Fox News channel.

-Ross was a noted supporter of the Iraq war and he signed two Project for a New American Century (PNAC) letters in support of the war in March 2003.
-However, he opposed some of the Bush Administration's policies for post-war reconstruction.
+Ross was a noted supporter of the 2003 Iraq war, and signed two Project for a New American Century (PNAC) letters in support of the war in March 2003.
+However, he opposed some of the Bush administration's policies for post-war reconstruction.
 He also opposed Bush's policy of avoiding direct talks with Iran.